 (d) By the preceding September 1 for the second May Funding Cycle in the biennium.

-(3) The Long-Range Facility Plan and Facility Assessment must be submitted electronically to the Department.
+(3) The Facility Assessment and Long-Range Facility Plan must be submitted electronically to the Department.

-(4) The Department will review all Long-Range Facility Plan and Facility Assessment submissions to ensure compliance with requirements.
+(4) The Department will review all Facility Assessment and Long-Range Facility Plan submissions to ensure compliance with requirements.

 (5) If the Department determines a District’s submission does not meet the requirements, the Department will notify the District of the deficiencies.

-(6) The Department may agree to an extension of time, but no more than 60 days from the deadline for submission, for the District to correct the deficiencies.
+(6) The Department may agree to an extension of time, but no more than sixty (60) days from the deadline for OSCIM Program application submission, for the District to correct the deficiencies.

 (7) If a District fails to make the corrections within the agreed upon time, the Department will cancel the District’s application and readjust the pre-election commitments made.

+(8) The Facility Assessment must meet the following requirements:

+(a) Comply with the standards set forth in OAR 581-027-0035;

+(b) Cover buildings that will be included in the OSCIM Program grant application.
+A District may include Facility Assessments for more buildings than would be improved using OSCIM Program funds; and

+(c) Cover a District’s current buildings even if the District is applying for the OSCIM Program only for the construction of a new building.

-(8) The Long-Range Facility Plan must meet the following requirements:
+(9) The Long-Range Facility Plan must meet the following requirements:

 (a) Comply with the standards set forth in OAR 581-027-0040; and